THE EVER DWINDLING FEW

 The shore of war is quiet now, a peaceful stretch of sand.

-Old vets in chairs with snow-white hair are wheeled along the shore,
+Old vets in chairs with snow-white hair are wheeled down to the shore,

 They are the ever dwindling few, soon there will be no more.